What Caused the Dust Bowl?

 Severe drought hit the Midwest and Southern Great Plains in 1930.
 Massive dust storms began in 1931.
 A series of drought years followed, further exacerbating the environmental disaster.

 By 1934, an estimated 35 million acres of formerly cultivated land had been rendered useless for farming, while another 125 million acres—an area roughly three-quarters the size of Texas—was rapidly losing its topsoil.

 Regular rainfall returned to the region by the end of 1939, bringing the Dust Bowl years to a close.
 The economic effects, however, persisted.
-Population declines in the worst-hit counties—where the agricultural value of the land failed to recover—continued into the 1950s.
+Population declines in the worst-hit counties—where the agricultural value of the land failed to recover—continued well into the 1950s.

-‘Black Blizzards’ Strike New York, Washington, D.C.
+‘Black Blizzards’ Strike America